The short, easy hike around Forget-Me-Not Pond in Kananaskis Country, Alberta, Canada.

-The hiking objective for the day is to drive west on Hwy 22x and continue on Hwy 66 past Bragg Creek into Kananaskis Country on paved road to hike the Ford Knoll near the end of the road.
+The hiking objective for the day is to drive west on Hwy 22x and continue west on Hwy 66 past Bragg Creek into Kananaskis Country on paved road to hike the Ford Knoll near the end of the road.

 The car remains in the large and well-signed road-side parking area near Forget-Me-Not Pond with immediate access to the pristine, emerald pond in the shadow of Forget-Me-Not Mountain.
-Walking the paved, short flat path in either direction provides stunning views of surrounding mountains.
+Walking the paved, short flat path around Forger-Me-Not Pond in either direction provides stunning views of surrounding mountains.

 Following photographs tell the story.

 The pink bridge, a few hundred meters upstream, accesses many excellent hiking trails on the other side of the Little Elbow River.

-Fully warmed up now the parked car can remain in the Forget-Me-Not Pond parking area because the trail-head for Ford Knoll is nearby on the other side of Highway 66.
+Fully warmed up now, the parked car can remain in the Forget-Me-Not Pond parking area because the trail-head for Ford Knoll is nearby on the other side of Highway 66.